 Acne scarring is famously hard to get rid of.
 If it gets in the way of your clear, smooth skin goals, then it’s important to know that there have been a lot of new technologies to come out in the past few years that work really well to treat acne scars, but you want to be an educated consumer, because there’s a bit of nuance to getting the results you’re after.

-At Reflections, our team of cosmetic physicians marries the best of new technologies, like lasers, Microneedling, TCA Cross, and PRP, with surgical techniques like subcision and excision, to create treatments for each and every type of acne scarring you might have.
+At Reflections, our team of cosmetic physicians marries the best of new technologies, like lasers, Microneedling, and TCA Cross, with surgical techniques like subcision and excision, to create treatments for each and every type of acne scarring you might have.

 Acne scars most often look like textured bumps or divots in the skin that can sometimes be pigmented (red, purple, or brown).
 Although there are many different specific types of acne scars, the two main categories are hypertrophic (protruding) or atrophic (depressed).
 Common types of atrophic scars are ‘icepick’ scars, which are very small holes in the skin, and ‘boxcar’ scars which have steeply-angled sides and are similar to chickenpox scars.
 Both types can give the skin unwanted texture and feel, making it difficult to feel comfortable in your skin.